 - Customer contact information and order details to fulfil products and services

-- Data on individuals as part of their participation in a product or service
+- Data on individuals as part of their use of a product or service

 - NFER’s business operations

-- Staff and temporary staff (including associates, markers and test administrators) data
+- Staff and temporary staff (including associates, markers, test administrators and volunteers) data

 What do we do with personal data?

 NFER ensures that it protects data that is has collected or received from a third person.
-We only uses it for the purpose for which it was collected, stores it in appropriately secure systems.
+We only use it for the purpose for which it was collected and store it in appropriately secure systems.
 We only keep data for as long as it is needed (usually until the specific project is complete), and then it is securely disposed of.

 We do not use personal data to take automated decisions.
 If this situation changes, details will be made available.